 Transylvania is a region known to all as the home of Dracula but visited by few.
 The city of Brașov is set in the heart of this region in Romania and surrounded by the Carpathian Mountain range.
 It is a gorgeous town off the beaten path and one of our most enjoyable visits within Europe.

 Prague.
 Who hasn’t dreamed of visiting this magical city?
 A place where modern life meets castles, basilicas, and stone bridges.
 A place with a seemingly infinite sea of terra-cotta roofs and cobblestones streets.
 A walk through the alleys of Prague is a walk through the Middle Ages.
-Prague has the allure of Paris with a touch of Eastern Europe but the Czech history has taken different paths than Western Europe, creating a contrasting feel from other well traveled areas.
+Prague has the allure of Paris with a touch of Eastern Europe.
+The Czech history has taken different paths than Western Europe, creating a contrasting feel from other well traveled areas.

-Our third stop in Hungary took us through rolling farmland to the city of Pécs, an area that has been inhabited for 6,000 years.
-The land has held Celts, been ruled by the Romans, conquered by the Ottomans, and the city has been shaped by its history over the ages.
-Read more
+Our third stop in Hungary took us through rolling farmland to the city of Pécs, an area has been inhabited for 6,000 years.
+The land has held Celts, been ruled by the Romans, conquered by the Ottomans, and the city has been shaped by its history over the millennia.

 Eger is the land of Hungarian wine.
 Or more accurately, one of the many lands of Hungarian wine.
 The town is home to the famous wine blend, Egrí Bikavér, or Bulls Blood.
 The name originates from a siege on Eger by the Turkish army in the 16th century.
 The Hungarian army defeated the Turks after being fed local food and wine, including red wine from the local vineyards.
 The dark red blend was rumored to be mixed with bulls blood which gave the small Hungarian army the strength to defeat the much larger group of invaders.
 Of all of our visits to Europe, Eger has been among the most enjoyable areas.